The cool and the cruel: separating hard parts of LWE secrets: Abstract

 \section{Abstract}

 Sparse binary LWE secrets are under consideration for standardization for Homomorphic Encryption and its applications to private computation~\cite{cheon2017homomorphic}.
 Known attacks on sparse binary LWE secrets include the sparse dual attack~\cite{Albrecht2017_sparse_binary} and the hybrid sparse dual-meet in the middle attack~\cite{Cheon_hybrid_dual}, which requires significant memory.
 In this paper, we provide a new statistical attack with low memory requirement.
 The attack relies on some initial lattice reduction.
 The key observation is that, after lattice reduction is applied to the rows of a q-ary-like embedded random matrix $\mathbf A$, the entries with high variance are concentrated in the early columns of the extracted matrix.
 This allows us to separate out the ``hard part'' of the LWE secret.
 We can first solve the sub-problem of finding the ``cruel'' bits of the secret in the early columns, and then find the remaining ``cool'' bits in linear time.
-We use statistical techniques to distinguish distributions to identify both the cruel and the cool bits of the secret.
-We provide concrete attack timings for recovering secrets in dimensions $n=256$, $512$, and $768$.
+We use statistical techniques to distinguish distributions to identify both cruel and cool bits of the secret.
+We recover secrets in dimensions $n=256, 512, 768, 1024$ and provide concrete attack timings.
 For the lattice reduction stage, we leverage recent improvements in lattice reduction (flatter~\cite{ryan2023fast}) applied in parallel.
-We also apply our new attack in the RLWE setting for $2$-power cyclotomic rings, showing that these RLWE instances are much more vulnerable to this attack than LWE. \keywords{Learning With Errors, R-LWE, Sparse secrets}
+We also apply our new attack to RLWE with $2$-power cyclotomic rings, showing that these RLWE instances are much more vulnerable to this attack than LWE. \keywords{Learning With Errors, R-LWE, Sparse secrets}